syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rating/EJ2_ASP.MVC/precision-modes.md

 # Precision Modes in Asp.Net MVC Rating Control

-You can use the [Precision](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Inputs.Rating.html#Syncfusion_EJ2_Inputs_Rating_Precision) property of the Asp.Net MVC Rating component to provide ratings with varying levels of precision.
+You can use the [Precision](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Inputs.Rating.html#Syncfusion_EJ2_Inputs_Rating_Precision) property of the Asp.Net MVC Rating control to provide ratings with varying levels of precision.

 The precision types of Rating are as follows: